In pandemic, drug overdose deaths soar among Black Americans

 It had felt to her like they’d had no help.
 In a crisis, many here are even hesitant to call 911 because they fear the police.

-Now all over town, people walk around wearing little red backpacks, passed out by activists like Jerome Anderson, trying to saturate the streets with the overdose reversal medication Narcan so they can save each other.
+Now all over town, people walk around wearing little red backpacks, passed out by activists like Jerome Anderson, trying to saturate the streets with the overdose reversal medication Narcan so they can save each other.ulated programs that often require standing in line daily before dawn.

 He calls at passers-by: “Hey, take some Narcan.
 Save a life.
 I’m tired of going to family funerals.”